Richard Marles: Deputy Leader of the Opposition

 In May 2019, after Labor lost the 2019 federal election, it was reported that Marles would stand for the deputy leadership of the party, and would likely be elected unopposed following Clare O'Neil's decision not to run.
 He was formally endorsed as deputy to Anthony Albanese on 30 May, and selected the portfolio of Defence in the shadow cabinet.

 Following a shadow cabinet reshuffle in January 2021, Marles was placed in charge of a new "super portfolio" relating to recovery from the COVID-19 pandemic, encompassing a "broad brief across national reconstruction, jobs, skills, small business and science".

-Deputy Prime Minister
+Deputy Prime Minister and Defence Minister

 Two days after the 2022 federal election, Albanese had himself, Marles and three other senior Labor frontbenchers sworn in as an interim five-person government.
 Although counting was still underway, it was apparent by this time that no other party could realistically form even a minority government.
-The transfer of power was expedited due to the upcoming Quadrilateral Security Dialogue, with the full ministry due to be sworn in after the Quad.
 As Albanese flew to Tokyo to take part in the Quad soon after being sworn in, Marles served as Acting Prime Minister until Albanese returned to lead the nation full-time.
 He continues to return to the role whenever Albanese leaves the country.

+On 1 June 2022, Marles was sworn in as Deputy Prime Minister of Australia and Minister for Defence.
+One of his early decisions was relocating 500 Australian troops to Townsville over the course of six years from 2025 to strengthen the Australian Army's ability to conduct operations missions in the Pacific.
+This announcement was criticised by the city's mayor Jenny Hill who claimed that Townsville City Council was not consulted about military personnel's housing.
+On 29 September 2023, Marles announced that the Australian Defence Force would retire its fleet of MRH-90 Taipan helicopters following a fatal crash during Exercise Talisman Sabre in July 2023 which killed four military personnel.

+In September 2023, Albanese and Philippine President Bongbong Marcos agreed to have their respective defence ministers (Marles and Gilbert Teodoro) meet annually due to "rising security challenges" in the Indo-Pacific.

+In early February 2024, Marles and Foreign Minister Penny Wong hosted New Zealand Foreign Minister Winston Peters and Defence Minister Judith Collins at a joint bilateral meeting of foreign and defence ministers in Melbourne.
+Marles confirmed that Australia would send officials to brief their New Zealand counterparts about AUKUS Pillar Two, which would focus on advanced military technology including quantum computing and artificial intelligence.
+New Zealand is not expected to join AUKUS Pillar One due to its nuclear-free policy.
+The two governments also agreed to deepen bilateral security and military cooperation.

+On 6 May 2024, Marles denounced an incident in which a Chinese J-10 fighter jet dropped flares in close proximity to an Australian MH60R Seahawk helicopter.
+The helicopter had been operating off HMAS Hobart in international waters in the Yellow Sea while enforcing United Nations-mandated sanctions against North Korea.